-(c) The procedure for counting ballots, whether performed throughout the day by the counting board as provided in section thirty-three, article one of this chapter or after the close of the polls by the receiving board or by the two boards together, shall be as follows:

-10 (1) The ballot box shall be opened and all votes shall be tallied in the presence of the entire11 election board;

-12 (2) One of the commissioners shall take one ballot from the box at a time and shall determine 13 if the ballot is properly signed by the two poll clerks of the receiving board.
+- (c) The procedure for counting ballots, whether performed throughout the day by the counting board as provided in section thirty-three, article one of this chapter or after the close of the polls by the receiving board or by the two boards together, shall be as follows: - (1) The ballot box shall be opened and all votes shall be tallied in the presence of the entire election board; - (2) One of the commissioners shall take one ballot from the box at a time and shall determine if the ballot is properly signed by the two poll clerks of the receiving board.
 If not properly signed, the ballot shall be placed in an envelope for the purpose, without unfolding it.
-Any ballot which 14 15 does not contain the proper signatures shall be challenged.
-If an accurate accounting is made for all ballots in the precinct in which the ballot was voted and no other challenge exists against the voter, 16 17 the ballot shall be counted at the canvas.
-If properly signed, the commissioner shall hand the ballot to a team of commissioners of opposite politics, who shall together read the votes marked on the 18 ballot for each office.
-Write-in votes for election for any person other than an official write-in 19 candidate shall be disregarded.
-When a voter casts a straight ticket vote and also casts a write-in 20 vote for an office, the straight ticket vote for that office shall be rejected whether or not a vote can 21 be counted for a write-in candidate; 22 of the number of ballots as they are removed and whenever the number shall equal the number of voters entered on the pollbook minus the number of provisional ballots, as determined according to subsection (a) of this section, any other ballot found in the ballot box shall be placed in the same envelope with unsigned ballots not counted, without unfolding the same or allowing anyone to examine or know the contents thereof, and the number of excess ballots shall be recorded on the envelope;
+Any ballot which does not contain the proper signatures shall be challenged.
+If an accurate accounting is made for all ballots in the precinct in which the ballot was voted and no other challenge exists against the voter, the ballot shall be counted at the canvas.
+If properly signed, the commissioner shall hand the ballot to a team of commissioners of opposite politics, who shall together read the votes marked on the ballot for each office.
+Write-in votes for election for any person other than an official write-in candidate shall be disregarded.; - (3) The commissioner responsible for removing the ballots from the box shall keep a tally of the number of ballots as they are removed and whenever the number shall equal the number of voters entered on the pollbook minus the number of provisional ballots, as determined according to